The total number of runs the opposing team scored while the pitcher was in the game.

-The number of innings in a game a pitcher pitched.
+The number of times in a game that the pitcher threw three strikes.

 The following statistics always refer to a pitcher's performance over the entire season.